truthcoin/www.truthcoin.info/_posts/2015-12-28-blocksize-conversation.md

 #### Implications

-D2 would not want to increase the blocksize while, for example: [1] good ideas are still being worked on, [2] good ideas are still being theorized and introduced regularly, and [3] there exists a shortage of good developers.
+D2 would want to stall all "easy changes" (of any cost, no matter how small or ambiguous) while: [1] good ideas are still being worked on, [2] good ideas are still being theorized and introduced regularly, and [3] there exists a shortage of good developers.

 ## Part Two: Using the Blocksize